 He was a member of the Board of Governors of the IEEE Information Theory Group (1974-1980, 1985-1988) and of the IEEE Signal Processing Society (1998-2001).
 He was Associate Editor for Source Coding (1977-1980) and Editor-in-Chief (1980-1983) of the IEEE Transactions on Information Theory.
 He was founding Editor-in-Chief of Foundations and Trends in Signal Processing and served through 2012.
 He was Co-Chair of the 1993 IEEE International Symposium on Information Theory and Program Co-Chair of the 1997 and 2004 IEEE International Conference on Image Processing.

 He was corecipient of the 1976 IEEE Information Theory Group Paper Award and the 1983 IEEE ASSP Senior Award.
 He was awarded an IEEE Centennial medal (1984) and an IEEE Third Millennium Medal (2000).
 He received the 1993 Society Award, the 1998 Technical Achievement Award, the 2005 Meritorious Service Award, and the 2009 Education Award from the IEEE Signal Processing Society.
 He received a Golden Jubilee Award for Technological Innovation (1998) and the 2008 Shannon Award from the IEEE Information Theory Society.
 He received the 2008 IEEE Jack S. Kilby Signal Processing Medal.
 He received a 2002 Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring (PAESMEM) and the 2003 Distinguished Alumni in Academia Award from the University of Southern California.
+In May 2013 he received a Stanford University President's Award for Excellence Through Diversity.
 He is a member of the National Academy of Engineering (2007).
 He holds an Advanced Class Amateur Radio License (KB6XQ).
 He is a member of the August Derleth Society and the Praed Street Irregulars.